indiqusdocs/yntraa/docs/Subscribers/Storage/ObjectStorageBucket/AboutYntraaObjectStorage.md

 ---
 # About Yntraa Object Storage

 **Yntraa Object Storage** (YS3) provides scalable and flexible storage for unstructured data in the form of objects.
 In object storage, data is stored as discrete objects containing data, metadata, and a unique identifier.
-Yntraa cloud platform delivers the service through an integration with Cloudian HyperStore.
+Yntraa Cloud delivers the service through an integration with Cloudian HyperStore.

 ![yntraaos](img/yntraaos.jpg)